Cosmin-Hodor/react-style-kit/README.md

 The returned component then adds a class to its className property that corresponds to the defined styles, so that the styles are applied to the component when it is rendered.

--stringifyObject - Given an object, it returns a string representation of it or an empty string if the object is empty.
+- stringifyObject - Given an object, it returns a string representation of it or an empty string if the object is empty.

--getChar - Given a number, it returns the corresponding character from the ASCII table using String.fromCharCode.
+- getChar - Given a number, it returns the corresponding character from the ASCII table using String.fromCharCode.

--getId - Given a string, it generates a hash code from the string and returns a modified string in the format of "hash-char".
+- getId - Given a string, it generates a hash code from the string and returns a modified string in the format of "hash-char".

--classExists - Given a class name, it checks if the class already exists in the document's head styles and returns true if it exists, false otherwise.
+- classExists - Given a class name, it checks if the class already exists in the document's head styles and returns true if it exists, false otherwise.

--cssObjectToString - Given an object representing styles in CSS, it converts the object to a string representation of CSS.
+- cssObjectToString - Given an object representing styles in CSS, it converts the object to a string representation of CSS.

--styled - Given a React component and styles, it returns a Higher-Order Component (HOC) that applies the styles to the given component and returns the styled component.
+- styled - Given a React component and styles, it returns a Higher-Order Component (HOC) that applies the styles to the given component and returns the styled component.
 The styles are added to the document head if they do not exist.

 ### Code example: